vicb/flyXC/libs/windy-sounding/README.md

 ![Install](docs/1-mob-install.png)

-Once the plugin is installed on your phone you can navigate to "https://www.windy.com/plugin/sdg" to open the plugin the next time (it's a good idea to bookmark the URL).
+Once the plugin is installed on your phone, you can navigate to "<https://www.windy.com/plugin/sdg>" to open the plugin the next time (it's a good idea to bookmark the URL).

 ![flyXC Soundings](docs/2-mob-sdg.png)